banjo/hoks/README.md

 ### Include

 Control when hooks run by specifying an `include` field.
-This field takes an array of glob patterns (relative to the repo root).
-If set, hooks will only run if any staged file matches one of the globs.
+This field takes an array of folder paths (relative to the repo root).
+If set, hooks will only run if any staged file is within one of the specified folders.
+Matching is performed using grep (regular expressions), not glob patterns.
+Only folders can be specified—file or glob patterns are not supported.
 If not set, hooks always run (default behavior).

 - type: `string[]`
 - default: not set (hooks always run)